This article has links to products and services we love, which we may make commission from.

 Even though Chicago has a global reputation as a crime capital, it is very safe for tourists.

-There are some trouble neighborhoods outside downtown, but you can always feel relaxed in all the touristy spots, even at nighttime.
+There are some trickier neighborhoods outside downtown, but you can always feel relaxed in all the touristy spots, even at nighttime.

 Will I Gain Weight from Eating Deep-Dish Pizza in Chicago?